 - Saginaw Road at Bay City Road - all directions: upgrade signal and optimize timing.

 - Saginaw Road at Salzburg Road - no recommended changes

 - Saginaw Road at Waldo Avenue - all directions: upgrade signal, add protected left turn signal, and optimize timing

 - Waldo Avenue at Salzburg Road - convert all-way stop to signalized intersection.

 - All directions – Upgrade signal and optimize timing

 - Northbound – Upgrade signals to allow permitted-protected left turn phases, extend the left turn storage lane by 100 feet.

-- Eastbound – Reassign the approach lane assignments to include one left turn only lane, one through lane, and one right turn only lane.
-Upgrade signals to allow for permitted-over eastbound right turn phase.
+- Eastbound – Upgrade signals and reassign the approach lane assignments to include one left turn only lane, one through lane, and one right turn only lane

 Can’t Dow build a bridge or dig a tunnel to connect the two manufacturing sites, instead of closing that portion of the road? +